Two-Face(s): ionized and neutral gas winds in the local Universe: Introduction

 This paper is organized as follows.
 Firstly, we describe our sample selection and physical properties in Section \ref{data}.
-The details of the method of creating stacked spectra and measuring the NaD line profile are described in Section \ref{method}.
-We present and discuss the main results in Section \ref{results} and finally we summarize our findings in Section \ref{conclusions}.
+The details of the method of creating stacked spectra and measuring the Na I D line profile are described in Section \ref{method}.
+We present and discuss the main results in Section \ref{results} and \ref{discussion}, respectively.
+Finally we summarize our findings in Section \ref{conclusions}.
 Throughout this paper, we adopt the following $\Lambda$CDM cosmology with $H_{0}=70$ km s$^{-1}$ Mpc$^{-1}$, $\Omega_{M}=0.3$ and $\Omega_{\Lambda}=0.7$